Krabi has a few caves to explore if you’re adventurous. Here are some!

 Tiger Cave Temple (Wat Tham Suea) Caves, Krabi Noi

 Wat Tham Suea in English is, “Tiger Cave Temple“.
 Long ago a tiger used to live in the cave that now houses their shrine to Buddha.
 This “Tiger Cave” is located on the 2nd floor of the building with the “Wat Tum Sua” sign on the outside of it right at the parking area in the front of the temple.

 There are more caves in the foothills area.
 To reach them go straight back toward the large Chinese looking pagoda with Kwan Yin – the goddess of compassion standing and looking down on you.
 Just to the left, you’ll see about 100 stairs.
 Take those up, then down another 90 and reach the foothills area.

 There are numerous caves here – and you can walk in and explore most of them.
+Some places are OK for meditation if you can stand the mosquitoes.
+A better place to meditate is at the top of the mountain.
 There are some where the Buddhist monks reside that are off-limits, but someone will tell you.
 You can see bats in these caves, they are well lit and have some interesting Buddha shrines inside.

 Tours of these caves can be done together with the Huay Toh Waterfall Tour because they are close together in location.

 If you would like to plan a tour of some of these caves, use the following contact info: